daattali/beautiful-jekyll/_posts/2022-10-15-label-filtering-in-github-workflows.md

         password: YOUR_PYPI_API_TOKEN_FOR_YOUR_PROJECT
         packages_dir: ./your_project_name/dist
 ```
-Note: 'YOUR_PYPI_API_TOKEN_FOR_YOUR_PROJECT' should be replaced with the actual expression used to access a secret stored in GitHub Actions.
+Note: `YOUR_PYPI_API_TOKEN_FOR_YOUR_PROJECT` should be replaced with the actual expression used to access a secret stored in GitHub Actions.

 Copyright © 2021 Zheniya Mogilevski